Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-underwater-view.md

 ![](Images/water-waterline-raw.png)

-Additionaly, to customize even more the water line, you can sample the generated underwater buffer in a [Custom Pass](Custom-Pass.md) by using the [HD Sample Buffer](https://docs.unity3d.com/Packages/com.unity.shadergraph@latest/index.html?subfolder=/manual/HD-Sample-Buffer-Node.html) node from the Shader Graph using the "IsUnderwater" option from the Source Buffer dropdown.
+Additionally, to customize even more the water line, you can sample the generated underwater buffer in a [Custom Pass](Custom-Pass.md) by using the [HD Sample Buffer](https://docs.unity3d.com/Packages/com.unity.shadergraph@latest/index.html?subfolder=/manual/HD-Sample-Buffer-Node.html) node from the Shader Graph using the "IsUnderwater" option from the Source Buffer dropdown.

 See the Waterline scene in the [HDRP Water samples](HDRP-Sample-Content.md#water-samples) for more details.